 There is so much to do in this corner of South Dakota that it can be difficult to narrow down your list.
 But, while you’re there, check out these 7 awesome things to see and do in Custer State Park:

-- Watch the Wildlife: Custer State Park is known for its buffalo.
+Custer State Park is known for its buffalo.
 But, there are many other animals to enjoy.
-We spotted prairie dogs, turkeys, deer, and even donkeys!
+We spotted prairie dogs, antelope, turkeys, deer, and even donkeys!

-- Marvel at the Rock Formations: Custer State Park boasts many unique rock formations.
-These needle like granite pillars can be viewed from the road.
+Custer State Park boasts many unique rock formations.
+These needle-like granite pillars can be viewed from the road.
 But, you’ll want to get out to walk among them.
+So check the many trails in the park.

-- Explore Scenic Sylvan Lake: Whether you feel like a relaxing stroll or want to get out on the water, Sylvan Lake is one place you don’t want to miss!
-We took a leisurely hike on the trail surrounding the lake.
+Whether you feel like a relaxing stroll or want to get out on the water, Sylvan Lake is one place you don’t want to miss!
+We took a leisurely hike on the trail surrounding the lake or hike the more challenging Custer State Park Sunday Gulch Trail.

 Of course, you should check out many other sites in the Black Hills!
 But, don’t discount Custer State Park.
 Give yourself plenty of time to enjoy this great state park.
 You won’t be sorry!